-- the Melanophila acuminate beetle waits for forest fires to breed (it lays its eggs in burnt wood);
+- The Melanophila acuminate beetle waits for forest fires to breed; it lays its eggs in burnt wood.

-How to celebrate
+How to take part

-When is Fire Prevention Day celebrated in 2022?
+When is Fire Prevention Day celebrated in 2023?

 Fire Prevention Day is observed on October 9 each year.